Children's Comprehensive Bible Question Quiz

 -

 a.
-Adam, who was created from the dust of the ground.
+Adam, whom God created from the dust of the ground.

 b.
 Abraham, the founder of Judaism, is the Son of God.